 The 2018 Farm Bill reauthorized VAPG through a new umbrella program, the Local Agriculture Market Program (LAMP), which combined VAPG with the Farmers Market and Local Food Promotion Program (FMLFPP) and provided both programs with permanent mandatory funding.
 Although VAPG now has permanent mandatory funding as part of LAMP, VAPG funding levels are a fraction of what they were under the 2002 Farm Bill.
 The 2018 Farm Bill provides LAMP with \$50 million in mandatory funding per year, of which only \$17.5 million is for VAPG.
-Under the 2018 Farm Bill VAPG's mission, grant priorities, and activities remain largely as they were during the 2014 Farm Bill.
-The Coronavirus aid package that Congress enacted in December of 2020, included a one-time infusion of \$35 million in additional funding for the program to support recovering and resiliency efforts.
+The coronavirus aid package that Congress enacted in December of 2020 included a one-time infusion of \$35 million in additional funding for the program to support recovery and resiliency efforts.
 That legislation also directed USDA to reduce the cost-share requirement from 50% to 10% for any grants funded through that \$35 million.
+The majority of that \$35 million was spent during the previous grant cycle for the 2022 cycle; only \$2.75 million of those funds remain.

-NSAC has advocated for the program since its creation and continues to do so in the context of farm bill implementation and the annual congressional appropriations process.
-Want to Help?
+NSAC has advocated for the program since its creation and continues to do so in the context of the 2023 Farm Bill and the annual congressional appropriations process.
+Want to help?
 Join our action network on our website!